Try It Out

 Whole-Class vs. Student-Driven

-Classcraft solved the whole-class experience well.
-What it didn't have was any affordance for students to break away and work at their own pace.
-They couldn’t independently revisit a step or explore on their own while the rest of the class moved on.
-In a math classroom, that kind of self-directed exploration isn't just a nice-to-have, it's a core part of how students build understanding.
+As we were developing the v2 for Into Math, we discovered that while Classcraft solved the whole-class experience well it didn’t provide any great opportunities for students to break away and work at their own pace.
+In the classroom, and in particular a math classroom, that kind of self-directed exploration is a core part of how students build understanding, so the fact that it was absent from our guiding product frame was alarming.

-I was leading the Into Math redesign at the time, and we needed this functionality for back-to-school launch.
-As a result, my team took it on in parallel, working closely with curriculum specialists and engineers to define what a self-paced instructional object actually needed to do.
-Three requirements emerged from those conversations:
+As I was leading the Into Math redesign at the time, and because we needed this functionality for our back-to-school launch, my team took on the exploration of this product feature as well, working closley with curriculum specialists and engineers to define what a self-paced instructional object actually needed to do.
+Three requirements emerged from those conversations and workshops:

-- And they needed a clear sense of where they were and what they'd done, without that progress-tracking becoming a source of anxiety.
+• Students needed a clear sense of where they were and what they’ve already accomplished within a task, without that progress tracking becoming a source of anxiety.

-We named the tool after the behavior we were designing for: Try It Out.
+We named the new tool we were developing after the behavior we were hoping to encourage: Try It Out.

 Side-by-Side